Kristina-Pianykh/poetry-pre-commit-cache/README.md

 # poetry-pre-commit-cache

-This repo contains a action to run various Python tools including:
+This repo contains an action to install and cache the following tools:

 * [poetry](https://python-poetry.org/docs/)
 * [pre-commit](https://pre-commit.com/)
 * [TFlint](https://github.com/terraform-linters/tflint)

-based on the `.pre-commit-configuration.yaml` and poetry setup.
+The cache is determined primarily by `poetry.lock` and `.pre-commit-configuration.yaml`.

 ## Inputs